Surfing Puerto Rico / Everything You Need to Know

 Eat & Drink

-CARTA BUENA is a rad little food truck with delicious healthy farm-fresh snacks, smoothies, juices, coffee, sandos, and other tasty treats made with ingredients from their own organic garden (which you can walk around in while you wait for your food).
+Carta Buena is a rad little food truck with delicious, healthy, farm-fresh snacks, smoothies, juices, coffee, sandos, and other tasty treats made with ingredients from their own organic garden (which you can walk around in while you wait for your food).

-RINCÓN BEER COMPANY slings craft beer and simple but good eats at this cool micro-brewery located in the heart of Rincón.
+Rincon Beer Company slings craft beer and simple but good eats at this cool micro-brewery located in the heart of Rincón.

-TULUUM – if you’re surfing up in the Aguadilla area you might want to stop by Tuluum in Isabela for some tasty margaritas and Mexican food.
+Tuluum If you’re surfing up in the Aguadilla area, you might want to stop by Tuluum in Isabela for some tasty margaritas and Mexican food.

 Things to Do in Puerto Rico